BenJ1337/XAMPP-Setup/readme.md

 	C:\xampp\apache\conf\ssl.crt\server.crt

 The makecert.bat overwrites this two file at each run.
-Two use TLS for multiple domain, you have to rename these two files or put them in a different directory.
+To use TLS for multiple domain, you have to rename these two files or move them in a different directory.

 At the end, you need to edit the vhosts as follows